vaghani-shreya/BrushUpProject-WeatherApp/README.md

 # BrushUpProject-WeatherApp

 Hello!
-If you stumbld upon my practice Projects, here is the link: https://vaghani-shreya.github.io/BrushUpProject-WeatherApp/
+If you stumbled upon my practice Projects, here is the link: https://vaghani-shreya.github.io/BrushUpProject-WeatherApp/